 Pursuant to the laws of the states in which the Company is licensed to do business, the Company is required to maintain a minimum surplus and capital stock as defined by the statutes and regulations of those states.
-At both December 31, 2021 and 2020, the Company was in compliance with the minimum surplus and capital stock requirements of the states in which it is licensed to do business.
+At both December 31, 2023 and 2022, the Company was in compliance with the minimum surplus and capital stock requirements of the states in which it is licensed to do business.

 The NAIC utilizes risk-based capital ("RBC") standards for health organizations, including HMOs, that are designed to identify weakly capitalized companies by comparing each company's adjusted capital and surplus to its required capital and surplus (the "RBC Ratio").
 The RBC Ratio is designed to reflect the risk profile of a company.
 Within certain ratio ranges, regulators have increasing authority to take action as the RBC Ratio decreases.
 There are four levels of regulatory action, ranging from requiring insurers to submit a comprehensive plan to the state insurance commissioner to requiring the state insurance commissioner to place the insurer under regulatory control.
-At December 31, 2021 and 2020, the Company had capital and surplus that exceeded the highest threshold specified by the RBC rules.
+At December 31, 2023 and 2022, the Company had capital and surplus that exceeded the level that would require regulatory action.